wdk-docs/nest-docs/content/fundamentals/unit-testing.md

 });
 ```

-> info **Hint** If you're using [Fastify](/techniques/performance) as your HTTP adapter, it requires a slightly different configuration, and has built-in testing capabilities:
+!!! info "**Hint**"

->
+    If you're using [Fastify](/techniques/performance) as your HTTP adapter, it requires a slightly different configuration, and has built-in testing capabilities:

 > ```ts
 > let app: NestFastifyApplication;
 >